CyberFlameGO/svnpython/Doc/library/sys.rst

       Beginning with Python 2.2, such cycles are automatically reclaimed when garbage collection is enabled and they become unreachable, but it remains more efficient to avoid creating cycles.

-.. function:: exc_clear()

-   This function clears all information relating to the current or last exception that occurred in the current thread.
-After calling this function, :func:`exc_info` will return three ``None`` values until another exception is raised in the current thread or the execution stack returns to a frame where another exception is being handled.

-   This function is only needed in only a few obscure situations.
-These include logging and error handling systems that report information on the last or current exception.
-This function can also be used to try to free resources and trigger object finalization, though no guarantee is made as to what objects will be freed, if any.

-   .. versionadded:: 2.3

-.. data:: exc_type
-          exc_value
-          exc_traceback

-   .. deprecated:: 1.5
-      Use :func:`exc_info` instead.

-   Since they are global variables, they are not specific to the current thread, so their use is not safe in a multi-threaded program.
-When no exception is being handled, ``exc_type`` is set to ``None`` and the other two are undefined.

 .. data:: exec_prefix